DerickEddington/nixos-config/README.md

 ## NixOS Version

-These repositories were created using NixOS 21.05 and were very-minorly adjusted for 21.11, 22.05, 22.11, and then 23.05 which they now target.
+These repositories were created using NixOS 21.05 and were minorly adjusted for 21.11, 22.05, 22.11, 23.05, and then 23.11 which they now target.

 ## Installation